trzy/Supermodel/Docs/README.txt

-TODO: Proof source code, fix capitalization in config dialog!
+TODO: Proof source code
+TODO: if Nik adds MSVC project files, mention that first in compiling section
 TODO: discussion of missing input settings in index: saturation, dead zone, analog/digital sensitivity, etc. All missing now.
 TODO: input stuff to be written in section 12
-TODO: add a title to this document and LICENSE.txt (e.g. 'User Manual for Supermodel Version 0.2a', 'License Agreement for Supermodel v0.2a')
 TODO: final proof read, then convert all tabs to spaces
 TODO: don't forget to add date to revision history!